mhmdjaouhari/game-of-life/README.md

 You can:
 * Toggle individual cells manually,
-* Eandomize the living cells on the grid,
+* Randomize the living cells on the grid,
 * Step to the next generation,
 * Play/pause an automatic run through generations.